andrewchilds/jQuery.SimpleSlideshow/README.markdown

 # simpleSlideshow

-A simple and easy-to-use crossfading slideshow plugin for jQuery.
-Simply dump a bunch of images into a container element and call simpleSlideshow() on it.
+A simple slideshow plugin for jQuery.
+To use, dump your slides into a container element and call simpleSlideshow() on it.
+Done!

 ## Example Usage: